ppinkowski/js-examples/exercises/exercise1/README.md

 # Exercise 1

+Implement a beer search tool by completing the subtasks below.
+Add your solution code to `exercise1.js`.

+Run `npm install` to install the required dependencies if you haven't already done so.

+Run `npm run exercise1` to start the client server.
+The app will be available on http://localhost:5000

+## Subtasks

+1. Fetch results from api.
+Call `fetch()` to the https://api.punkapi.com/v2/beers?beer_name=\<insert search term here\> endpoint.
+Log the results with `console.log()`.
+Hint: Look at the async/await example in example number 13 (`examples/13-async-await.js`).
+2. Create a function to extract the brewed year from a single beer.
-Search beer by name by `fetch()`ing from the brewdog API.
-Display the results grouped by first brewed year and sorted by name within each group.
-For each group title, display the year brewed, the total volume for the group, and the max IBU for the beers in that group.
+3. Using the function created above, group the results by the first brewed year and sort by name ascending within each group (see the reference links below).
+4. For each year group, create a result group with the `addGroup()` function.
+For each beer within the year group, you should create an array of display entries with the `createEntry()` function (see the available functions below for full details).
+At this point you should be able to see the results on the screen.

+### Additional Tasks

+1. Create a function to calculate the total volume within each group, and add this to the header for each group.
+2. Create a function to calculate the max [IBU](https://beerconnoisseur.com/articles/whats-meaning-ibu) within each group, and add this to the header for each group.

+## API

+You will be using the following API:

 - The format for searching by name is https://api.punkapi.com/v2/beers?beer_name=punk
 - The API documentation is here: https://punkapi.com/documentation/v2